FEARLESS HOME LITERARY SERVICES

 For $175 you will be provided with the following:

-• Within a few days, we will reply with an emailed report of up to 500+ words, detailing your sample writing's strengths as well as aspects which need strengthening.
+• Within a week, we will reply with an emailed report detailing your sample writing's strengths as well as aspects which need strengthening.
 When possible, we'll recommend a next best step to developing your manuscript for publication.

-Quick Look clients will be entitled to a 10% discount on other editorial services from Fearless Literary, including a full Manuscript Review and/or Assisted Publishing (this discount can be worth several hundred dollars).
+Quick Look clients will be entitled to a 10% discount on other services from Fearless Literary, including a Coaching relationship with Fearless Associate Rebekah Freedom, or a full Manuscript Review and/or Assisted Publishing provided by Fearless founder D. Patrick Miller.

 Place your order below and send your writing in the body of an e-mail, or as an attached Word file, to info (at) fearlessbooks.com.